Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

 How to Implement

-The factory method should search for appropriate prototype based on the description that client code passes into its parameters.
-It could be either just a string tag or a complex set of search criteria.
-After appropriate prototype had been found, it should clone it and return the copy to the client.
+You can implement the registry as a new factory class or put it in the base prototype class with a static method for fetching the prototype.
+This method should search for a prototype based on search criteria that the client code passes to the method.
+The criteria might either be a simple string tag or a complex set of search parameters.
+After the appropriate prototype is found, the registry should clone it and return the copy to the client.

 Pros and Cons

-- Allows cloning objects without coupling to their concrete classes.
+- You can clone objects without coupling to their concrete classes.

 Relations with Other Patterns